Top 20+ AdWords Tips

 Remember the tip earlier on about not controlling your budget with your budget?
 In an ideal world, once you are sure you are getting a good return on an AdWords campaign, you would set the budget high enough that there is little or no chance of it ever being exceeded, but it is sometimes difficult to get clients to agree to this strategy.

-You can set up AdWords customised alerts for host of different things, but I have found it most useful for alerting me when a daily budget is about to be exceeded.
+You can set up AdWords automated rules for host of different things, but I have found it most useful for alerting me when a daily budget is about to be exceeded.

-If you sell physical products, this allows you to set up a feed to Google Shopping, which means that your products can appear in the ‘Google Shopping’ results free of charge:-
+If you sell physical products, this allows you to set up a feed to Google Shopping, which means that your products can appear in the ‘Google Shopping’ results free of charge.
+In the UK, free Google shopping listings ended during the 2nd Quarter of 2013.
+But it was great while it lasted! :-

 In October 2011, Google also made Product Listing Ads available to all users in the UK! :-

-There is a fair amount of work involved in setting up Product Listing Ads correctly, and currently only CPC bidding is allowed rather than CPA bidding, but it does allow you to double the amount of screen real estate you can occupy, and if you stock a huge number of products, you don’t have to manually create an individual advert for each one… http://www.google.com/merchants/
+There is a fair amount of work involved in setting up Product Listing Ads correctly, and currently only CPC bidding is allowed rather than CPA bidding, update – September 2012 – it appears that Enhanced CPC bidding and CPA bidding are now available on product Listing Ad campaigns in the UK (though strangely, when you select CPA bidding for a PLA campaign – the ads stop showing completely – as of March 2013 someone at Google has confirmed that CPA bidding for PLA campaigns still doesn’t work – so there you go)!
+PLAs also allow you to double the amount of screen real estate you can occupy, and if you stock a huge number of products, you don’t have to manually create an individual advert for each one which saves a huge amount of time in setting up and maintaining ads.

 This is *the* most obvious point in this list, but is sometimes overlooked.
 If you are selling exactly the same product as Amazon for £5 more, and you are not adding any extra value, then no matter how great your AdWords campaign is and no matter how great your landing page is, your conversion rate is not going to be good!